LuggLD/broadstrokes-web/_posts/2016-05-08-floating-rocks-the-power-of-math-part-1.md

 I hope you found this tutorial useful!
 If you have a moment, please feel free leave me some feedback in the comments &#8211; not sure if I went too in-depth here, or not in-depth enough&#8230; but I hope I managed to strike a good balance.
 If this tutorial taught you anything, you could also do me a solid and click one of those share buttons below!

 Till next time!

+Update: Part 2 is available!
+Read it [here](/2016-05/make-floating-rocks-with-the-power-of-math-part-2/).